mdnazisharman2803/The-Savvy-Dart/README.md

 ### Purpose of this project is to implement a playground for developers to practice with Dart and solve Data Structures & Algorithms.

 Therefore feel free to contribute if:
-1. you are a beginner, mid or senior level Flutter Developer
+1. You are a beginner, mid or senior level Flutter Developer
-2. you are a designer
+2. You are a designer
-3. you will be documentating the code
+3. You will be documenting the code
-4. you will be working on the server side
+4. You will be working on the server side

 ## Why contribute?
 - If you find any errors or bugs then please report them by creating an issue.